 Deshaun Watson changed his mind.
 The Browns have their franchise quarterback, one with some extra heavy baggage.

-The three-time Pro Bowler, who didn’t play last season, had informed the Browns on Thursday that he wasn’t coming.
-However, he had a change of heart, called them Friday and said he was ready to start fresh in Cleveland, said a person who spoke on condition of anonymity because of the sensitivity of the situation.
+Watson, who didn’t play last season for Houston, had informed the Browns on Thursday that he wasn’t coming.
+However, he had a change of heart and called the team Friday, said the person who spoke on condition of anonymity because the team has not announced the imminent trade.

-The Browns have yet to officially welcome Watson, who posted a photo on Instagram of him wearing a No. 4 Browns jersey and flexing.
-He wrote: “Cleveland, LETSSSS GOOOO!! #DawgPound Ready To Work!”
+Watson posted a photo on Instagram of him wearing a No. 4 Browns jersey and wrote: “Cleveland, LETSSSS GOOOO!! ?? #DawgPound Ready To Work!”

-Watson’s arrival in Cleveland is certain to trigger a backlash by some fans, but the Browns are comfortable with his character after doing their own investigation of Watson before committing to chasing him.
+His arrival in Cleveland will likely be met with a backlash by some fans, but the Browns are comfortable with his character after doing their own investigation.

 The Browns’ public pursuit of Watson angered incumbent starter Baker Mayfield, who requested a trade.
 Cleveland turned down Mayfield’s demand before learning Watson had agreed to waive his no-trade clause and jump to the AFC North.